Tennessee Chapter Conservation Committees

 Contact: Davis Mounger (wdmounger@yahoo.com)

-The Forests and Public Lands Committee mission is the restoration and preservation of biodiversity, improved protection of fish, wildlife, plants, wildlife, soil and water resources in our state and federal forests, including an increase in the size and number of designated wilderness areas and increased availability of nature-oriented recreation and the protection of scenic values.
+The Forests and Public Lands Committee works for the restoration and preservation of biodiversity and the improved protection of fish, wildlife, plants, wildlife, soil and water resources in our state and federal forests.
+Restoration and preservation includes increasing the size and number of designated wilderness areas and the availability of nature-oriented recreation.

-Recent efforts include working with local officials to prevent the clearcutting of large sections the Bridgestone-Firestone Centennial Wilderness (a side result has been getting legislation passed to increase the transparency of the Tennessee Wildlife Resources Agency (TWRA) timber sales).
-We continue to monitor the Tennessee State Forest Timber Sale program regarding the continuing trend of clearcuts turning diverse mixed hardwood forests into low-biodiversity stands of a couple of species. (often with encroaching invasive species).
+Recent efforts include working with local officials to prevent the clearcutting of large sections of the Bridgestone-Firestone Centennial Wilderness, which also resulted in legislation passed to increase the transparency of the Tennessee Wildlife Resources Agency (TWRA) timber sales.
+The Committee continues to monitor the Tennessee State Forest Timber Sale Program's practice of clearcuts that turn diverse mixed hardwood forests into low-biodiversity stands hosting only a couple of species. (often with encroaching invasive species).

 Transportation Committee

 The State Transportation Team works on decarbonizing all aspects of our transportation system.
-We advocate for cities and counties to electrify their fleets, for school boards and transit districts to electrify their buses, and finally for individual drivers to get the support they need to stop burning gasoline and diesel in their personal transportation.
-Recent activities include encouraging local entities to utilize funding to increase the number of charging stations.
+We advocate for (1) cities and counties to electrify their fleets, (2) school boards and transit districts to electrify their buses, and (3) all drivers to get the support they need to stop burning gasoline and diesel.
+Recent activities include encouraging local entities to utilize funding to increase the number of charging stations for electric vehicles.
+More about Transportation

 Water Quality